-IGETC: 3A; CSU GE: C1; UC: H Prerequisite: ENG 082 Corequisite: ENG 099 or eligibility
+IGETC: 3A; CSU GE: C1; UC: H

 This course is a survey of the dramatic and technical aspects of theatre, and includes an overview of the development of theatre throughout the history of Western culture.
 Beginning with Greek theatre, continuing through European influences and culminating in contemporary drama, the course traces the development of theatre in its many styles and examines significant changes in the dramatic arts, which have characterized that development.
 Theories of acting, historical contexts, technological change, and analysis of playwriting will be examined.